 |---|---|---|

-| General cap | 12 months of fees paid | Push for 2–3× annual fees, or all fees paid over contract life |
+| General cap | 12 months of fees paid | Push for 2 to 3 times annual fees, or all fees paid over contract life |

 | IP indemnification | Often uncapped or separate cap | Confirm IP indemnity is separate from and additional to the general cap |

-| Data breach / confidentiality | Subject to general cap | Carve out as exception to the cap — breach of privacy should carry higher exposure |
+| Data breach / confidentiality | Subject to general cap | Carve out as exception to the cap.
+Breach of privacy should carry higher exposure. |

 | Gross negligence / wilful misconduct | Excluded from some limitations | Ensure this is explicitly stated; define what qualifies |

-| Indirect damages | Disclaimed entirely | Try to classify costs to remedy customer impacts (credits you must give) as direct damages |
+| Indirect damages | Disclaimed entirely | Try to classify costs to remedy customer impacts as direct damages |

 | Reciprocity | Mutual caps | Ensure your liability to OpenAI is not broader than their liability to you |